A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open

 \subsection{Continual learning}

 As indicated in the introductory section, continual learning should ideally encompass a variety of research questions.
-Whereas our next section will continue to argue that currently considered scenarios are too reductive, resulting in potential difficulty to chose among existing algorithmic options, we will stick to the typical categorization of existing deep continual works into the three categories of \textit{regularization, rehearsal} and \textit{architectural} approaches, in consistency with recent reviews \cite{Parisi2019,DeLange2019,Lesort2020}.
+Our later sections will continue to argue that currently considered scenarios are too reductive, resulting in potential difficulty to chose among existing algorithmic options.
+For now, we will start with a typical categorization of existing deep continual works into the three categories of \textit{regularization, rehearsal} and \textit{architectural} approaches, in consistency with recent reviews \citep{Parisi2019,DeLange2019,Lesort2020}.
 We note that a strict organization into these groups is not always possible and hence also provide a forth category for works that combine multiple methods.
 In later sections we will argue that this is not only advantageous, but conceivably a necessity.

-\subsubsection{Regularization:}
+\subsubsection{Regularization}

 Continual learning approaches based on regularization aim to strike a balance between protecting already learned representations, while granting sufficient flexibility for new information to be encoded.
 Intuitively, a meaningful balance should be attainable for tasks with sufficient overlap in their high dimensional embeddings, i.e. if a considerable amount of the learned representations are shareable.
 Existing approaches can be further subdivided into two subgroups of regularization.
-One of these explicitly protects parameters by constraining changes on every level of a model architecture, or \textit{functional}, that is preserving a model's output for seen tasks while ensuring full adaptability with respect to each individual model stage that leads to the prediction, which we refer to as \textit{functional}.
+One of these explicitly protects parameters by constraining changes on every level of a model architecture, which we refer to as \textit{structural}.
+The other preserves a model's output for seen tasks while ensuring full adaptability with respect to each individual model stage that leads to the prediction, which we refer to as \textit{functional}.